bfox9900/CAMEL99-ITC/README.md

 - DSK1.AUTOMOTION provides Automatic sprite motion like Extended BASIC

-### Known BUG
+### Known BUG (Not a bug)
 - When INCLUDE is used for a file on a disk other than DSK1, the library files will try to load from that same disk.
 Investigating our FILESYSX for the problem.
-- Temporary fix is to keep programs on disk one or load libraries manually before loading a program from DSK2 or DSK3.
+- Resolved.
+It was a configuration error in the Classic99 Emulator.